jamillambert/QA-tools/README.md

 Tools for routine proton therapy QA, mostly writting in Python and Matlab.
-Individual tools have their own readme
+Individual tools have their own readme.
+These tools were written for use at the Rutherford Cancer Centres and must be modified appropriately and checked before use at a different centre.